loem-ms/ExtraPhrase/README.md

 # ExtraPhrase

-This repository contains data used in experiments reported in
+This repository contains the code for generating pseudo summary data using the ExtraPhrase method as proposed in the paper:
 > [ExtraPhrase: Efficient Data Augmentation for Abstractive Summarization](https://aclanthology.org/2022.naacl-srw.3/)

 > Mengsay Loem, Sho Takase, Masahiro Kaneko, and Naoaki Okazaki

-> Proceedings of the 2022 NAACL-HLT: Student Research Workshop
+> In Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies: Student Research Workshop, pages 16–24, Hybrid: Seattle, Washington + Online.
+Association for Computational Linguistics.

+## Sample Data

 Gigaword: [data](https://drive.google.com/file/d/1WjaTJ8VgNhqRzyrcaC2fFwsBms1urT94/view?usp=sharing)

 CNN/DailyMail: [data](https://drive.google.com/file/d/1szjs_U-mxCPXDgJcxgmKe88-F33xOuXD/view?usp=sharing)

 ## How to Use the Code